Exact penalty functions in optimization with unbounded constraint sets: Exact penalty functions: the semi-algebraic case

 \end{corollary} \begin{proof} Define the functions $\phi, \psi \colon \mathbb{R}^n \to \mathbb{R}$ by

 which are nonnegative, continuous and semi-algebraic (by Theorem~\ref{TarskiSeidenbergTheorem}).
-Note that $\phi(x) \to 0$ as $\|x\| \to \infty.$ In particular, the function $\phi$ is bounded from above and there is no sequence of the first type for the pair $(\phi, \psi).$ The desired conclusion follows directly from Corollary~\ref{HQ51}. \end{proof}
+Note that $\phi(x) = 0$ when $\psi(x) = 0$ and that $\phi(x) \to 0$ as $\|x\| \to \infty.$ Thus, the function $\phi$ is bounded from above and there is no sequence of the first type for the pair $(\phi, \psi).$ The desired conclusion follows directly from Corollary~\ref{HQ51}. \end{proof}

 \begin{lemma} Let $X$ be a semi-algebraic subset of $\mathbb{R}^n$ and $\phi, \psi \colon X \rightarrow \mathbb{R}$ be nonnegative and semi-algebraic functions.
 The following two conditions are equivalent: \begin{enumerate}[{\rm (i)}] \item there exist some constants $c > 0, R > 0$ and $\beta \ge 1$ such that